 Semonite previously served as the Deputy Chief of Engineers and the Deputy Commanding General of the USACE, as well as Commanding General of the USACE South Atlantic and North Atlantic Divisions.
 Other positions include: Director, Office of the Chief of Engineers, Headquarters, Department of the Army; Deputy Commander, Task Force Restore Iraqi Electricity, and Executive Officer to the commanding general, U.S. Army Europe (USAREUR) and 7th Army.

 Semonite, a native of Bellows Falls, Vermont is a registered professional engineer in Vermont and Virginia.
-He graduated from the U.S. Military Academy with a Bachelor of Science in Civil Engineering and was commissioned into the U.S. Army Corps of Engineers in 1979.
-Semonite also holds a Master of Science in Civil Engineering from the University of Vermont and a Masters of Military Arts and Sciences from the U.S. Army Command and General Staff College.
+He graduated from the U.S. Military Academy and was commissioned into the U.S. Army Corps of Engineers in 1979.
+He holds a Bachelor of Science in Civil Engineering, a Master of Science in Civil Engineering from the University of Vermont, and a Masters of Military Arts and Sciences from the U.S. Army Command and General Staff College.
 He is also a graduate of the Engineer Officer Basic and Advanced Courses, the Combined Arms Services Staff School, and the Army War College.

-Semonite’s awards include the Distinguished Service Medal (2 Awards), Defense Superior Service Award, Legion of Merit (5 Awards), Bronze Star, Meritorious Service Medal (7 Awards), Army Commendation Medal (3 Awards), Army Achievement Medal, Joint Meritorious Unit Award, Meritorious Unit Citation, Army Superior Unit Award (2 Awards), NATO award, Ranger tab and Parachutist Badge.
+His awards include the 2019 American Society of Civil Engineers “Outstanding Projects and Leaders Award” for leadership in Construction, Distinguished Service Medal (2), Defense Superior Service Award, Legion of Merit (5), Bronze Star, Meritorious Service Medal (7), Army Commendation Medal (3), Army Achievement Medal, Joint Meritorious Unit Award, Meritorious Unit Citation, Army Superior Unit Award (2), NATO Award, Ranger Tab and Parachutist Badge.